KyTea

 kytea

-kytea performs word segmentation and pronunciation estimation given a model
+kytea performs word segmentation and tagging

-Options:
+Analysis Options:

 -model The model file to use when analyzing text